Who is a Periodontist?

 A periodontist is a specialist that has completed a minimum of three years of extensive training beyond the four years of college and four years of dental school.

 All dental fields treat teeth.
-In contrast, the periodontist treats the gum and bone around the teeth, to maintain the health and appearance of the foundation.
+In contrast, the periodontist treats the gum, soft tissues, and bone around the teeth, to maintain the health and appearance of the foundation.
 If the gum and bone are not healthy, neither are the teeth.
 Periodontists are trained exhaustively in the use of CT scanning and advanced imaging, to place and treat dental implants, and to perform extensive reconstruction of the bone and/or soft tissues.

 Why Choose Us?